 The nutrient profile of a home-made pizza is so much better than shop bought; lower in fat, salt and sugar.
 Pile high with vegetable toppings and enjoy.

-Follow a recipe; follow food safety & hygiene rules; tidy away; chop using bridge/claw safely; mix to form a dough; knead; shape dough.
+Follow a recipe; follow food safety & hygiene rules; tidy away; mix to form a dough; knead; shape dough; use weighing scales; cut using bridge/claw technique safely; spread with a knife/spoon.

 Ingredients (makes 8 individual pizzas):